 What are the key issues in the 2012 US Presidential election?
 There are many but in the end the only there is really only one.
 There is one issue that determines the election.
 It is the economy.
 The purpose of this post is to explain the relationship between the economy and election results.

-The thing that matters is the economy in a reelection of a potential second term president.
+The thing that matters is the economy in the reelection of a potential second-term president.
 It is very hard to dethrone a US President, even if not popular.
 Even if in the interim the people are unhappy they reelect their leader come November.
 People like what they know.
 This is especially true if there is money in their pockets.
 If you have a job and are making money why risk an unknown.
 If your job is in jeopardy, anything could happen.

 Recent US election history:

 - Ronald Reagan – got elected to fix the Carter economy.
 It was the Reagan revolution.
-Actually it was not Carter’s fault at all.
-But I remember unemployment, inflation and interest rates were double digit and people wanted and needed a cowboy to fix it, Reagan did.
-Despite revisionist history, Reagan did save the US.
+Actually, it was not Carter’s fault at all.
+But I remember unemployment, inflation, and interest rates were double-digit and people wanted and needed a cowboy to fix it, Reagan did.
+Despite the revisionist history, Reagan did save the US.